Stuede1/Stuede1/README.md

 Software Engineer
 -----------------

-I've recently graduated from Iowa State University with a degree in Software Engineering and have been taking a bootcamp specializing in frontend development specifically with NextJS and React.
+I've recently graduated from Iowa State University with a degree in Software Engineering and have been taking a bootcamp focused on frontend development, specifically NextJS and React.

 * 🌍  I'm based in Minnesota
 * 🚀  I'm currently working on [Summarist](http://vercel.com/stuede1s-projects/cole-internship-2-0)